Three area residents flown to hospital after crash

 Alcohol is not a suspected factor in the crash, which remains under investigation, troopers said.

-Assisting agencies included Tri Community Fire Department, North Central EMS, MetroHealth LifeFlight, Wilcox’s Towing, Jensen’s Towing and Firelands Electric.
+Assisting agencies included Tri-Community Fire Department, North Central EMS, MetroHealth LifeFlight, Wilcox’s Towing, Jensen’s Towing and Firelands Electric.